Lectric XP 3.0 E-Bike Review, 2023

 - Maximum load on rear rack: 150 lbs.

-- Brakes: Mechanical disc brakes with 180mm rotors
+- Brakes: Hydraulic disc brakes with 180mm rotors

 - Fenders: Front and rear fenders included